 Drag reduction attempts

 As assistant chief aerodynamicist Mike Salisbury explained during the 50th anniversary gathering at Brooklands in 2012 there were several areas that were investigated: the general finish of the aircraft, slat and flap fitting, engine nacelles and the wing leading edge profile.
 It was soon obvious that the wing tip vortex was much stronger than was anticipated from the wind tunnel tests.
-To counter this the squared off wing tips were exchanged for so-called 'Kuchemann' tips which feature a large radius curve from the leading edge to a sharp corner at the trailing edge when viewed from above, with these tips the wing span increased by 1,8 m (6ft).
+To counter this the squared off wing tips were exchanged for so-called 'Kuchemann' tips which feature a large radius curve from the leading edge to a sharp corner at the trailing edge when viewed from above, with these tips the wing span increased by 1.8 m (6ft).
 Also the slat housings were re-aligned to provide for a slightly different slat position when extended.
 G-ARTA was flown in a large number of different configurations to find out what would have the most beneficial effect on the VC10's cruise drag.
-The engine nacelles featured a 'Seddon air flow step' between the two engines which consisted of a number of angled steps that should produce vortexes and thereby 'fill in' the gap between the two tail pipes.
-Photos taken from a Canberra of tufted engine nacelles on G-ARTA showed that this feature was not working as it should and to correct this a number of 'beaver tail' nacelle extensions was constructed and tested.
+The engine nacelles featured a 'Seddon air flow step' between the two engines which consisted of a number of angled steps that should produce vortices and thereby 'fill in' the gap between the two tail pipes.
+Photos taken from a Canberra of tufted engine nacelles on G-ARTA showed that this feature was not working as it should and to correct this a number of 'beaver tail' nacelle extensions were constructed and tested.

 The wing's peaky pressure distribution was so new that not much was known about it, this may have led to the over optimistic initial performance guarantees to BOAC.
 The NPL and RAe were consulted about it and several modifications were tried out.
 For one of these the inboard two slats on each wing were locked out some 3 degrees and then taped over with liberal amounts of balsa wood, hessian cloth and 3M adhesive dope thus filling in the gaps.
 The flaps got a similar treatment and in this configuration the prototype performed several flights from Boscombe Down, only flying in dry weather obviously.
 The leading edge changes seemed to produce results so the aerodynamicists designed a new leading edge which could get the VC10's cruise drag down to where it should be.
 The costs of this modification were very high though as it required changes to the wing torsion box (the wing spars and associated ribs and skins that carried the main loads).
 This would have meant building completely new wings and changing a lot of the jigs on the wing production line.
 This was therefore named the 'rich man's leading edge' and Sir George clearly stated to the team: 'Find a cheaper way.'
 From this the 'poor man's leading edge' was designed which worked almost as good as its predecessor but was far easier to implement, requiring no changes to the torsion box structure.
 This leading edge was eventually fitted to the 1102 and later models as well as the Super VC10s.